 Hooray!
 After much persuasion, your wife has finally agreed to let you have your very own man cave bar.
 You may be biting at the bit to get started but then you realise that you have a very limited budget available to pull this off.
 So how are you going to build your man cave bar on a tight budget without compromising on quality and functionality?

-- Building a man cave bar on a tight budget
+- The 3 keys to building a man cave bar on a tight budget

-- Cheap man cave furniture for your bar
+- Cheap man cave furniture ideas for your man cave bar

 Although I have already covered the steps for building a man cave on a budget adding a bar to the man cave mix will add to the appeal and functionality of your cave but, unfortunately, it will also the expense.
 If you have not yet created the man cave in which your bar will be located then I recommend you read the aforementioned post so you can free up some cash for the bar build.

 The key to building a man cave bar on a budget is to firstly source your materials cheaper.
 There are ways to create the same look, feel and functionality offered by premium bar items with the use of much cheaper alternatives.